MorenoLaQuatra/master-thesis-proposals/RW_template.md

 **Code:** [https://github.com/MorenoLaQuatra/domain-specific-academic-dataset](https://github.com/MorenoLaQuatra/domain-specific-academic-dataset)

 **Dataset:** [https://github.com/MorenoLaQuatra/domain-specific-academic-dataset](https://github.com/MorenoLaQuatra/domain-specific-academic-dataset)

+**Abstract:**

+Scientific articles can be annotated with short sentences, called highlights, providing readers with an at-a-glance overview of the main findings.
+Highlights are usually manually specified by the authors.
+This paper presents a supervised approach, based on regression techniques, with the twofold aim at automatically extracting highlights of past articles with missing annotations and simplifying the process of manually annotating new articles.
+To this end, regression models are trained on a variety of features extracted from previously annotated articles.
+The proposed approach extends existing extractive approaches by predicting a similarity score, based on n-gram co-occurrences, between article sentences and highlights.
+The experimental results, achieved on a benchmark collection of articles ranging over heterogeneous topics, show that the proposed regression models perform better than existing methods, both supervised and not.

 **Highlights:**
 - This paper introduces a new technique for the extraction of highlights of research papers.